Former Baltimore mayor enters guilty pleas in fraud case

 Pugh became Baltimore’s second mayor in less than a decade to step down because of scandal.
 Former Mayor Sheila Dixon left office in 2010 as part of a plea deal for misappropriating about $500 in gift cards meant for needy families.

-The charges against Pugh came as the city has struggled violent crime and other cases of public corruption, as well as a major police scandal.
-The city has had more than 300 homicides for five years in a row.
+The charges against Pugh came as the city has struggled with violent crime and other cases of public corruption, as well as a major police scandal.
+The city has had more than 300 homicides annually for five consecutive years.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.